City Rail Link has employed an archaeologist to document, and where appropriate preserve, archaeological finds found during the CRL construction.

-During the CRL construction, the original features of the Chief Post Office building, such as the pillars, ceiling and skylights, have been protectively wrapped, and the entire building monitored by the cyclops system to ensure no excessive movement occurs as the building is underpinned and the tunnels built.
+During the CRL construction, the original features of the Chief Post Office building, such as the pillars, ceiling and skylights, were protectively wrapped, and the entire building monitored by the cyclops system to ensure no excessive movement occured as the building was underpinned and the tunnels built.

 Preserving and fixing the historic CPO clock

 The historic clock of the former Chief Post Office building was removed to be fixed by a specialist clock repairer in Auckland.

 The clock was not an original feature of the CPO.